mtb29/portfolio/index.md

 # Matthew Brady

-I am studying computer science at Mansfield University.
-I am currently a junior and am on track to graduating a semester early.
+I am studying Computer Science at Mansfield University.
+I am currently a senior and am on track to graduating a semester early.

 ### Resume

-My resume can be found here: [Resume](https://github.com/mtb29/portfolio/blob/master/MBradyTechResume.docx)
+My resume can be found here: [Resume](https://github.com/mtb29/portfolio/blob/master/Matthew%20Brady%20Resume.pdf)

+### Capstone Project

+For my senior capstone project at Mansfield University, I decided that I was going to build a photobooth using a raspberry pi and some other components.
+You can track my progress [here](https://github.com/mtb29/pibooth).
+Estimated completion date: December 2017.

 ### Code Repositories